RommJames/my-library/README.md

 - **Update Reading Status:** Track your reading journey by changing the status of each book, ensuring you know exactly where you stand.

+- **Choose Display Style:** Select how you want your books to be displayed, either in a list style or card style (default), for a personalized viewing experience.

 - **Local Storage:** All your data is automatically saved locally, so you can access your library anytime without losing your progress.

 ## Technologies Used